 • How do we manage the tradeoffs between acceptable use and censorship?

 The conversation will be organic, based on contributions from the panel, the board of advisor members, and questions from the audience.
-The event will be livestreamed and recorded for future viewing via the Manhattan College Youtube channel.
+The event will be livestreamed and recorded for future viewing via the Manhattan University Youtube channel.

 We believe that this event will be really valuable in helping all participants better prepare for life with Artificial Intelligence and Quantum Computing.